NarrativeTime: Dense Temporal Annotation on a Timeline: framework

-Consistently with what is known about chunking and the role of scripts/frames in reading comprehension (\autoref{sec:cog}), NarrativeTime actively encourages the annotators to think in terms of event clusters rather than single events.
-Instead of defining an individual event, they can define a span containing several events with the same temporal position that can be positioned on the timeline in a single action.
-All the necessary TLinks are then inferred in post-processing (see \autoref{sec:post-processing}).
+\name\ leverages this feature of human reading comprehension by encouraging the annotators to think in terms of event clusters rather than single events.
+In particular, we define the following types of event clusters that can be used in annotation: